ohata-toast/RDS-FOR-POSTGRESQL/en/server-dashboard.md

 ![server-dashboard-group-add](https://static.toastoven.net/prod_rds_postgres/20240611/server-dashboard-group-add-en.png)

-❶ When you click **+ Add Group** a pop-up screen appears where you can create a group.
+❶ When you click **+ Add Group** a pop-up window appears where you can create a group.
 ❷ Select DB instance to add to the server group.

 ### Set a Server Group